vdsm/virtual-dsm/readme.md

     - /dev/disk/by-uuid/12345-12345-12345-12345-12345:/disk2
   ```

   The device needs to be totally empty (without any partition table) otherwise DSM does not always format it into a volume.

   Make sure to bind the disk via its UUID (obtainable via `lsblk -o name,uuid`) instead of its name (`/dev/sdc`), to prevent ever binding the wrong disk when the drive letters happen to change.

 > [!CAUTION]
-> Do NOT use this feature with the goal of sharing files from the host, they will all be lost without warning when DSM creates the volume.
+> Do NOT use this feature with the goal of sharing files from the host, they might all get lost without warning when DSM creates the volume.

 ### How do I change the amount of CPU or RAM?